supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 )
 ```

-### **Update current Project Meta with new TagMeta**
+### **Update thesource project metadata with new tag metadata**

-If a TagMeta with the same name already exists in the project metadata, this step will be skipped.
+If a tag metadata with the same name already exists in the project metadata, this step will be skipped.

 ```python
 try: